ErikEJ/EntityFramework6PowerTools/src/ErikEJ.EntityFramework.SqlServer/readme.md

 The latest build of this package is available from [NuGet](https://www.nuget.org/packages/ErikEJ.EntityFramework.SqlServer/)

+**UPDATE** An [official Microsoft package](https://www.nuget.org/packages/Microsoft.EntityFramework.SqlServer/) based on this package has been published.

 ## Configuration

 There are various ways to configure Entity Framework to use this provider.